At 6:00 pm on Tuesday 20 July, South Australia commenced a 7 day lockdown. Learn about restrictions.

 On this site

-On the Department of Planning, Transport and Infrastructure site
+On the Department for Infrastructure and Transport site

-For help on using the Roadworks Portal please visit the Department of Planning, Transport and Infrastructure's Roadworks Portal FAQs page.
+For help on using the Roadworks Portal please visit the Department for Infrastructure and Transport's Roadworks Portal FAQs page.